danielwohlgemuth/pi-lcd-weather/README.md

 [OpenWeatherMap](http://www.openweathermap.com/) on an 16x2 LCD

 #### Layout
-The corresponding Fritzing file can be found in the images folder
+The corresponding Fritzing file can be found in the images folder.
 ![Layout](images/layout_bb.jpg)
+To check if the display was connected correctly the `simple_lcd.py` script can be used.
+It contains just the minimal configuration to show a message on the display.

 #### Final result
 ![Final result](images/pi-lcd-weather.jpg)